SuperFabius/Z80-MBC/Old Versions/readMe.txt

-All the previous IOS S22116 versions
+All the previous  versions of IOS S22116.
+The CHANGELOG is inside every .ino file.